 ‘Cooking by the Seasons – simple vegetarian feasts’ – a beautiful collection of recipes divided into the four main seasons.
 Most recipes are either vegan or very easily veganised – there is even a tofu salad especially for vegan goddesses!
 Information is given on the eight major sabbats (summer solstice, Yule etc.) along with suggested menus – suggestions for Yule include mulled wine, winter solstice pumpkin soup, red, white and green lasagna and hazelnut ice cream and many, many ideas for everyday feasts.
 There is a really good vegan version of macaroni cheese – baked shells with broccoli and tomato.
 Yum yum yum.

 ‘Letters from Father Christmas’ by JRR Tolkien.
 We’ve all been enchanted by this lovely book of letters.
 Tolkien wrote one to his children each year, right down to designing beautiful stamps.
 The artwork throughout is stunning and the stories amusing, building each year.
 A lovely book.

 …and what about this sweet gift set for veggie kids?
 Herb the Vegetarian Dragon has always been a great favourite of our kids and now it comes in this ‘Peace, Love and vegetable’ set with a bendy Herb toy!
 See more ideas for kids in the Kids Bookstore

-Recipe and food sites
+Recipe and Food Sites

 Ethical Superstore – stocks some fab food and drink from various green and fairtrade brands.

 Animal Aid – chocolate, wine, clothing, footwear, toiletries, books, cards, mugs, magnets.
-Online ordering
+Online ordering.

 Green People – wonderful vegan toiletries with no nasty chemicals – gorgeous, we love them.

-Have a great festive season!
+Have a great Vegan Christmas or Yule!